0xmang/governance-as-code/README.md

 ### Architecture story

-This repo follows a simple but credible governance model:
+Simple and Credible governance model:

 1. **Terraform** acts as the control delivery engine.
 2. **AWS and Azure native services** provide monitoring, policy evaluation, and logging.